yggdrasil-network/yggdrasil-network.github.io/about.md

 Compared to the structured and typically hierarchial routing schemes in use today on many networks, Yggdrasil is strongly decentralised and largely self-arranging.
 Each node on the network is identified by a cryptographic public key and IPv6 addresses are generated from this key.
 The network topology is adaptive, aiming to make use of whichever links are available in order to provide full routability between all network participants.
 This is made possible by the fact that all Yggdrasil nodes are routers, sharing routing knowledge and forwarding traffic on behalf of other network participants.

 In order to ensure that traffic is private as it is routed across other network nodes, all traffic is end-to-end encrypted at all times.
-Even plain-text application traffic is encrypted in transit.
-Network traffic is also effectively "sealed sender" in that the source address information is also encrypted and only the destination address is left unencrypted in the packet headers, making it very difficult for intermediate nodes on the network to examine usage patterns or to identify specific traffic flows.
+Even plain-text application traffic is encrypted in transit, ensuring that intermediate nodes cannot read traffic as it is forwarded through the network.

 The following table illustrates high-level differences between traditional networks like the Internet, and the Yggdrasil Network: